halide/Halide/python_bindings/README.md

 Detailed installation:

 You can build Halide by using 'make' in the parent directory.
 This is implicitly done by the Makefile for the Python bindings.
-The following make options are then provided:
+The following make options are then provided for the Python bindings:

-    make clean                % Clean in case any problems occurred make                      % Build in place
+    sudo make clean           % Clean in case any problems occurred make build                % Build in place
-    sudo make install         % Build and install make test                 % Run unit tests
+    make test                 % Run unit tests
-    make run_apps             % Run apps/*.py
+    sudo make install         % Build and install make run_apps             % Run apps/*.py

 Usage